 The District Courts (Oslo Registrar's Court in Oslo) can dissolve and liquidate companies compulsorily at the request of the Brønnøysundregistrene.
 This page shows how the courts process this type of case.

 According to section 16-15 of the Limited Liability Companies Act, the court shall put companies in breach of the act into compulsory dissolution.
-These can be companies with a board of directors that fails to meet the requirements of the law, have no managing director and/or auditor, have not submitted annual accounts or fail to meet the requirements for share capital (see the Limited Liability Companies Act at lovdata.no).
+These can be companies with a board of directors that fails to meet the requirements of the law, have no auditor, have not submitted annual accounts or fail to meet the requirements for share capital (see the Limited Liability Companies Act at lovdata.no).

 Notification to companies

 The Business Register or Accounts Register send notification to companies that they do not meet the terms of the Limited Liability Companies Act.
 The company will be given a period of one month to correct the situation.
 The company will also be informed of the consequences if the deadline is not met.
 If the failings are not corrected before the deadline, the notification will be repeated in the form of an announcement.
 The announcement will inform that the terms for dissolution of the company exist.
-The company will be given a final deadline of four weeks to correct the situation.
+The company will be given a final deadline of two weeks to correct the situation.

 If the company fails to react